Current Wyoming Mortgage Rates

 In addition, MortgageLoan.com has tons of resources to help you research your options and learn about mortgages and the process of buying or refinancing a home.
 Just check out our subject headings at the top and bottom of this page, or use the search feature to find helpful articles on the topics you're interested in.
 We're here to help!

 Other Wyoming borrowers may choose to opt for an ARM, or adjustable rate mortgage.
 With this type of loan, the interest rate adjusts periodically based on current market conditions.
 This lets you get a lower initial rate than you would get with a comparable fixed-rate mortgage.
-This type of mortgage is good for people who expect to sell or refinance their home in a few years, as that type of borrower doesn't benefit from locking in a rate long-term.
+This type of mortgage is particularly good for people who expect to sell or refinance their home in a few years, as that type of borrower doesn't benefit from locking in a rate long-term.

 For refinancing, you can use either a fixed-rate mortgage or ARM.
 Borrowers who have owned their home a number of years often opt for a 15-year fixed-rate mortgage, as it allows them to pay their loan off more quickly and at a lower interest rate.